 When a Series EE bond arrives at maturity (after 20 years), the bond owner can redeem the principal on it or let it collect more interest for 10 years beyond the maturity date.
 To redeem, an owner must hold the bond for at least a year.
-It’s helpful to remember that, if a savings bond is redeemed within five years of the purchase date, a three-month interest penalty must be paid.
+It’s helpful to remember that if a savings bond is redeemed within five years of the purchase date, a three-month interest penalty must be paid.

-When looking into how to cash in a Series I savings bond, the same penalty of three months’ interest is applied when the bond gets redeemed less than five years from its purchase date.
+When looking into how to cash in a Series I savings bond, the same penalty of three months’ interest is applied when the bond is redeemed less than five years from its purchase date.

 Finding Lost or Stolen Savings Bonds